trec-biogen/trec-biogen.github.io/content/docs/_index.md

 - **qa_id**: The **id** of the question-answer pair.
 - **question**: The **question** of the question-answer pair.
 - **existing_supported_citations**: A list containing all the existing supported citations.
-- **answers**: A list of objects, each representing an answer sentence with:
+- **answer**: A list of objects, each representing an answer sentence with:
   - **text**: An answer sentence in plaintext.
   - **supported_citations**: A list of up to 3 PMIDs (should not be in the  **existing_supported_citations**) that support this answer sentence.
   - **contradicted_citations**: A list of up to 3 PMIDs that contradict this answer sentence.

 **Task B (Reference Attribution):**  Given a biomedical topic (question) and a stable version of PubMed documents.
-The task will be to generate answers containing LLM output that also has attributions (cited references frpm PubMed) for each sentence (assertion) made.
+The task will be to generate answers containing LLM output that also has attributions (cited references from PubMed) for each sentence (assertion) made.

 The generated answer must meet the following requirements:
 - The total length of the generated answer should be **within 250 words**.